Cross-Impact of Order Flow Imbalance in Equity Markets: Data and variables

-We first establish notations for various quantities used throughout the paper. \paragraph{Best-level OFI.} We use the following definition of OFI (proposed by \citet{cont2014price}) in our analysis Here, $P_{i, n}^{1, b}$ and $q_{i, n}^{1, b}$ denote the best bid price and size (in number of shares) of stock $i$, respectively.
-Similarly, $P_{i, n}^{1, s}$ and $q_{i, n}^{1, s}$ denote the ask price and ask size at the best level, respectively.
-We enumerate the observations of the bid and the ask by $n$, and $N(t-h)+1$ and $N(h)$ are the index of the first and the last order book event in the interval $(t-h, t]$.
-Thus $\text{OFI}_{i, t}^{1, (h)}$ calculates the accumulative order flow imbalances at the best bid/ask side during the time interval $(t-h, t]$, where $h$ denotes the horizon.
-Note that the variable $\text{OFI}_{i, t}^{1, (h)}$ increases when \begin{itemize} \item the bid size increases and the best bid price remains the same; \item the ask size decreases and the best ask price remains the same; \item the best bid/ask prices increase. \end{itemize} One can perform an analogous analysis for the decreasing case.
+{where, $P_{i, n}^{m, b}$ and $q_{i, n}^{m, b}$ denote the bid price and size (in number of shares) of stock $i$ at level $m$, respectively.
+Similarly, $P_{i, n}^{m, a}$ and $q_{i, n}^{m, a}$ denote the ask price and ask size at level $m$, respectively.
+Note that the variable $\text{OF}_{i, t}^{m, b}$ is positive when (i) the bid price increase; (ii) the bid price remains the same and the bid size increases. $\text{OF}_{i, t}^{m, b}$ is negative when (i) the bid price decreases; (ii) the bid price remains the same and the bid size decreases.
+One can perform an analogous analysis and interpretation for the ask order flows $\text{OF}_{i, t}^{m, a}$.}

+\paragraph{Best-level OFI.} It calculates the accumulative OFIs at {the best bid/ask side} during a given time interval (see \citet{cont2014price, kolm2021deep}), and is defined as\footnote{{In \citet{cont2014price}, OFI was mathematically defined as $\text{OFI}_{i, t}^{1, h} = L_{i, h}^{1, b} - C_{i, h}^{1, b} - M_{i, h}^{1, b} - L_{i, h}^{1, a} + C_{i, h}^{1, a} - M_{i, h}^{1, a}$, where $L_{i, h}^{1, b}$ denotes the total size of buy orders that arrived to the current best bid during the time interval $(t-h, t]$; $C_{i, h}^{1, b}$ denotes the total size of buy orders that canceled from the current best bid during the time interval $(t-h, t]$; $M_{i, h}^{1, b}$ denotes the total size of marketable buy orders that arrived to current best ask during the time interval $(t-h, t]$.
+The quantities $L_{i, h}^{1, a}, C_{i, h}^{1, a}, M_{i, h}^{1, a}$ for sell orders are defined analogously.
+However, in the empirical study of \citet{cont2014price}, the OFI was computed from fluctuations in best bid/ask prices and their sizes according to Eqn \eqref{eq:OFI}.
+The reason is that information about individual orders is not available in the data set.
+For better comparison, we employ the same formula, i.e. Eqn \eqref{eq:OFI}, to compute OFI.}}

+where $N(t-h)+1$ and $N(t)$ are the indexes of the first and the last order book event in the interval $(t-h, t]$.

-\paragraph{Deeper-level OFI.} A natural extension of the best-level OFI defined in Eqn \eqref{eq:OFI} is deeper-level OFI.
-We define OFI at level $m$ ($m \geq 1$) as follows Here, $P_{i, n}^{m, b}$ and $q_{i, n}^{m, b}$ denote, respectively, the bid price and bid size (in number of shares) at level $m$ of the order book.
-Similarly, $P_{i, n}^{m ,s}$ and $q_{i, n}^{m ,s}$ denote the ask price and ask size at level $m$.
+\paragraph{Deeper-level OFI.} A natural extension of the best-level OFI defined in Eqn \eqref{eq:OFI} is deeper-level OFI (see \citet{xu2018multi, kolm2021deep}).
+We define OFI at level $m$ ($m \geq 1$) as follows